 8. Instead of going all Mashable on us, she highlights only one social proof item above the fold — the number of comments she’s receiving.
 For a blogger, comments are like diamonds since value-adding comments are so difficult to acquire.
 Very smart to focus only on this, it really pops and proofs her popularity.

 9. Since she’s doing such a good job asking for your email address in the header, the important spot on the top of the sidebar can be used for something else.
 So she highlights her being on Oprah.
 Boom!

 10. Great contrast and text area width for onscreen reading.
 Short paragraphs and she writes using her talking voice.
 Perfect for blogging and very easy to follow.

-11. She uses rhetorical question to create a ladder of positive affirmations to keep you engaged.
-And you have to actually watch the video to get the answers, so the whole blog post copy is actually a pull-in for the video.
+11. She uses a rhetorical question to create a ladder of positive affirmations to keep you engaged.
+And you have to actually watch the video get the answers, so the whole blog post copy is actually a pull-in for the video.